maria-hampel/hpc-workspace-v2/README.md

 - It is likely that all python tools will be replaced with C++ tools on the long run.

-- backwards compatibility will be maintained, might have some restrictions.
+- backwards compatibility will be maintained, might have some restrictions (e.g. old config files will need some flags to be added)

 Functional extension is possible after this is achieved.